linagora/tmail-backend/security.md

 We disclose such security issues only once a released version addressing the issue is available.

+We use automated tools to review our docker images and dependencies.

 # Reporting security vulnerabilities

 To ensure safety of our users, security process needs to happen privately.